 To make the ‘mince’

 - Add the olive oil to a large heavy bottomed saucepan over a medium heat.
 Once warmed, add the chopped fennel, and cook for about 15 minutes, or until it begins to shrivel and is starting to brown.
+While you're waiting, drain the tofu and tear it into small-ish mince like pieces.

 - Add the Worcestershire sauce, balsamic vinegar and Tamari, and stir to combine.
 Once the liquid volume has decreased, add the tomato paste and miso paste, and stir to combine.